-ANDRUS (Julia Dyckman Andrus Memorial) is a private, non-profit organization that helps secure strong, promising futures for children, families and communities by promoting stability, increasing resilience, and rebuilding hope.
+Andrus (Julia Dyckman Andrus Memorial) is a private, non-profit organization that helps secure strong, promising futures for children, families and communities by promoting stability, increasing resilience and rebuilding hope.

-At ANDRUS, we believe every child, family, and community deserves to feel safe, valued and loved.
+At Andrus we believe every child, family and community deserves to feel safe, valued and loved.
 Inspired by the values and vision of our founder, John Andrus, we continually seek innovative ways to improve our services and develop new models of care that will strengthen families and give every child hope for the future.

 As our knowledge and commitment grew, so did our reach.
-ANDRUS joined with like-minded organizations to open new doors for children and families to mental health clinics, childcare services, and community-based programs across Westchester County.
-To fund its continuing expansion, ANDRUS grew its base of support beyond the Surdna Foundation, winning grants and attracting generous donations from institutions and individuals who saw the impact ANDRUS was making.
-We hit a turning point when Dr. Sandra Bloom brought her Sanctuary Model to ANDRUS.
-This brilliant framework helped us better understand our clients and how trauma influences behavior for both individuals and organizations.
-We were so empowered by the Sanctuary Model that we partnered with Dr. Bloom to bring this transformative approach to other human service organizations through the Sanctuary Institute.
+Andrus joined with like-minded organizations to open new doors for children and families to mental health clinics, childcare services and community-based programs across Westchester County.
+To fund its continuing expansion, Andrus grew its base of support beyond the Surdna Foundation, winning grants and attracting generous donations from institutions and individuals who saw the impact Andrus was making.
+Andrus hit a turning point when Dr. Sandra Bloom brought her Sanctuary Model(SM) to Andrus.
+The Sanctuary framework helped us better understand our clients and how trauma influences behavior for both individuals and organizations.
+We were so empowered by the Sanctuary Model(SM) that we partnered with Dr. Bloom to bring this transformative approach to other human service organizations through the Sanctuary Institute™.

-Through our proven care models, innovative programs, professional training, influential research and determined advocacy, ANDRUS aims to be a national leader in shaping policies and practices that prevent and overcome the effect of childhood adversity and promote resilience to secure strong, healthy futures for children, families and communities.
+Through our proven care models, innovative programs, professional training, influential research and determined advocacy, Andrus aims to be a national leader in shaping policies and practices that prevent and overcome the effect of childhood adversity and promote resilience to secure strong, healthy futures for children, families and communities.

-Susan Guma / Chair
+Melinda George / Chair

-Patricia E. Daye / Vice Chair
+Thomas Kelly / Vice Chair

 Steven J. Friedman / Treasurer